wasiffalishah/solanadevnetvisualization/README.md

   - Check details of any transaction by pasting its hash.
 - **Balance Checker:** Easily check the balance of any account by pasting its public key.
 - **User-Friendly Interface:** Clean design with responsive layouts for mobile and desktop users.
-- **Custom Styling:** Includes a digital clock font for presenting stats in an eye-catching manner.
 - **Error Handling:** Shows popup alerts for connectivity or data fetch issues.

 ## Technologies Used